GET IN TOUCH

 • $150,000 for joint filers

 For people age 65 and older with modest wages or retirement income, the deduction will often apply in full.
-Higher earners may see the deduction fall as taxable income increases.
-Tax professionals note that income from a retirement plan, IRA withdrawals, or investment activity may impact eligibility, depending on how it contributes to adjusted gross income.
+Higher earners may see the deduction reduced as taxable income increases.
+Tax professionals note that income from a retirement plan, IRA withdrawals, or investment activity may affect eligibility depending on how it is treated for adjusted gross income purposes.

 How Eligible Workers Can Claim The Deduction